.

 The Present Teatro Colon

 The cornerstone of the present Teatro Colon was laid in 1889 under the direction of architect Francesco Tamburini and his pupil, Vittorio Meano, who designed a theatre in the Italian style on a scale and with amenities which matched those in Europe.
 However, delays followed due to financial difficulties, arguments regarding the location, the death of Tamburini in 1891, the murder of Meano in 1904 and the death of Angelo Ferrari, an Italian businessman who was the financing the new theatre.
-The building was finally completed in 1908 under the direction of the Belgium architect Julio Dormal who made some changes in the structure and left his mark in the French style of the decoration.
+The building was finally completed in 1908 under the direction of the Belgian architect Julio Dormal who made some changes in the structure and left his mark in the French style of the decoration.

 See also